Skilled Phoenix Attorneys Counseling Clients on Nuisance Laws in Arizona

-But sometimes, the people who live, work or run their businesses in or around residential areas participate in activities that devalue your property, ruin the air quality, and otherwise make it impossible for you to experience life, liberty and the pursuit of happiness.
+Sometimes the people who live, work or run their businesses in or around residential areas participate in activities that devalue your property, ruin the air quality, and otherwise make it impossible for you to experience life, liberty and the pursuit of happiness.
 These individuals and companies could be in violation of Arizona’s nuisance laws.
 If they are, the Phoenix-based lawyers of Plattner Verderame, P.C. may be able to help.
-We represent property owners throughout the state who wish to files claims for offenses against their enjoyment of personal property.
+We represent property owners throughout the state who wish to file claims for offenses against their enjoyment of personal property.

 What are Arizona’s nuisance laws?

 - It is a public nuisance, and is no less a nuisance because the extent of the annoyance or damage inflicted is unequal, for anything:

 - To be injurious to health, indecent, offensive to the senses or an obstruction to the free use of property that interferes with the comfortable enjoyment of life or property by an entire community or neighborhood or by a considerable number of persons.

 - To unlawfully obstruct the free passage or use, in the customary manner, of any navigable lake, river, bay, stream, canal or basin, or any public park, square, street or highway.

 - Any person who knowingly maintains or commits a public nuisance or who knowingly fails or refuses to perform any legal duty relating to the removal of a public nuisance is guilty of a class 2 misdemeanor.